umurcankaya/qm2_fall2017/README.md

 # qm2_fall2017
-Python scripts for problem set in qm2
+Python scripts for solutions of problem set in qm2